-when $N \to +\infty$, where the constants $A_{i}$ and $B_{i}$ are given explicitly in terms of the genus of $M$ and natural geometric functionals in Theorem \ref{ThéorèmeFinalSansTheta}. \end{theorem} The indices $\rho_{Ar},\rho_{can}$ indicate a choice of metrics for the computation (see Definition \ref{DefFoncPart}).
-To perform our computation, we will use the bosonization formula \cite{Fay1992KernelFA,PreciseWentworthII,Alvarez-Gaume:1987BosonizationHigherGenus,DHoker:1988pdl} relating the analytic torsion \cite{RAY1971145} (which is in our case the zeta regularised determinant of the magnetic Laplacian on some positive Hermitian line bundle $(L,h)$) and different quantities for the Arakelov metric \cite{ArakelovSJ_1974,FaltingsCalculusArithmeticSurface1984}.
-More precisely, the bosonization formula is given by (see Proposition \ref{Pr:FormuleBoso}) : with $G_{Ar}$ the Arakelov-Green function (see Section \ref{SectionArakelovMetric}), $(\omega_{i})_{1\leq i\leq N}$ a basis of $H^{0}(M,L)$ and $\|\det\omega_{i}(p_{j})\|_{h}^{2}=|\det\omega_{i}(p_{j})|^{2}h(p_{j}).$ The constants $B_{g,k}$, depending only on the genus $g$ of the surface $M$ and the degree $k=N+g-1$ of the line bundle $L$, were computed by Wentworth (see \cite{PreciseWentwhorthI,PreciseWentworthII}) and their values are recalled in Section \ref{SectionBoso}.
+when $N \to +\infty$, where the constants $A_{i}$ and $B_{i}$ are given explicitly in terms of the genus of $M$ and natural geometric functionals in Theorem \ref{ThéorèmeFinalSansTheta}. \end{theorem} The indices $\rho_{Ar},\rho_{can}$ indicate a specific choice of metrics for the computation (see Definition \ref{DefFoncPart}).
+To perform our computation, we will introduce a positive line bundle $L$ of degreee $k=N+g-1$ which will not appear in the final expansion and we will use the bosonization formula \cite{Fay1992KernelFA,WentworthGluing,Alvarez-Gaume:1987BosonizationHigherGenus,DHoker:1988pdl,KlevtsovGenus} relating the analytic torsion introduced by Ray-Singer in \cite{RAY1971145,RaySingerAnalyticTorsion1973} (which is in our case the zeta regularised determinant of the magnetic Laplacian $\square_{L,\rho_{Ar},h}$ on some positive Hermitian line bundle $(L,h)$ which will be presented in Section \ref{SectionDeterminantOftheLaplacians}) and different quantities for the Arakelov metric $\rho_{Ar}$ \cite{ArakelovSJ_1974,FaltingsCalculusArithmeticSurface1984}, those objects will be introduced in Section \ref{SectionDeterminantOftheLaplacians} and Section \ref{SectionArakelovMetric}.
+More precisely, the bosonization formula is given by (see Proposition \ref{Pr:FormuleBoso}): with $G_{Ar}$ the Arakelov-Green function (see Section \ref{SectionArakelovMetric}), $(\omega_{i})_{1\leq i\leq N}$ a basis of $H^{0}(M,L)$ (which is of dimension $N=k+1-g$ from Riemann-Roch theorem) and $\|\det\omega_{i}(p_{j})\|_{h}^{2}=|\det\omega_{i}(p_{j})|^{2}h(p_{j}),$ and $p_{j}$ are distinct points on the Riemann surface $M$.
+The constants $B_{g,k}$, depending only on the genus $g$ of the surface $M$ and the degree $k=N+g-1$ of the line bundle $L$, were computed by Wentworth (see \cite{PreciseWentwhorthI,WentworthGluing}) and their values are recalled in Section \ref{SectionBoso}.
 We refer to Section \ref{SectionBoso} for a more precise presentation of this formula.
 All terms appearing in the previous formula will be defined in Sections \ref{SectionGreen}, \ref{SectionDeterminantOftheLaplacians} and \ref{SectionArakelovMetric}.
 To compute the asymptotic expansion we will use formulae for the asymptotic expansion of the analytic torsion \cite{FINSKI20183457,BismutVasserotAsymptoticAT}.
 The partition function is computed for the Green function (see Section \ref{SectionGreen}) for the canonical metric (see Section \ref{SectionArakelovMetric}) and the integration is made with respect to the Arakelov metric (see Section \ref{SectionArakelovMetric}) using the bosonization formula (see Section \ref{SectionBoso}) in the Section \ref{SectionCalcul}.
 Moreover, since in the bosonization formula we see that a theta function appears, it will first be easier to compute the modified partition function that we denote $\mathcal{Z}^{(\theta)}$ (see Equation \eqref{ModifPartTheta}) before computing the partition function using an averaging procedure and computations of Section \ref{AnnexeCalculTheta}.